 » About Water Quality

-Clean water is critical for sustaining life, yet polluted water and inadequate sanitation kills at least two children every minute worldwide.
-And even in the United States, where wastewater treatment is relatively advanced compared to some other countries, many people take the flow of water in and out of their homes for granted.
-Where does it all go after we flush the toilet or pull the plug on the drain?
-What’s more, how does this used water get cleaned and safely find its way back into the environment?
+Polluted water and inadequate sanitation kills at least two children every minute worldwide: making clean water critical for sustaining life.
+In the United States, where wastewater treatment is relatively advanced compared to some other countries, most Americans do not know the source of the water that flows in and out of their homes.Common questions include: Where does it all go after we flush the toilet or pull the plug on the drain?
+How is used water cleaned and safely returned to the environment?

 For an easy-to-read description of how wastewater is treated, check out Following the Flow: An Inside Look at Wastewater Treatment, a full color booklet available at no charge.